 Whilst we have assets from the current site that we can use, this is a much more comprehensive web design project.

-We need to design the list of vacancies, detailed vacancies, selection options, how they work and function in all browsers, a detailed user-friendly application and registration form.
+We need to design the list pages, detailed pages, selection options, how they work and function in all browsers and a detailed user-friendly contact and registration form.

 Web Pages To Design

 As per our meeting, we shall design the following:

 - Service List – new layout with filtering options

 - Service Details – new layout and application form

 - Staff List – new layout and filtering